Yelp Top 5 Life Coach NYC

 In May 2018 we took a 6 week road trip across the States.
 The picture at the top of the page was taken at the point of a significant realization for me.
 Coaching from a forest at the edge of the Grand Canyon, with the freedom to work from anywhere, a great deal of recognition from my peers and clients, I knew I had achieved the goals I had set over 10 years before.
 I was elated, and still am!

 I know this for certain; whatever your version of my crazy journey is, you can do it!
 I have no special powers.
-Just a willingness to say yes, ask for help, do things that scare me and occasionally look foolish.
+Just a willingness to say yes, ask for help, do things that scare me.